 The Group continues to grow its presence in the elective surgery sector, along with its CATs & Diagnostic services.
-The main focus of this growth remains contracts with the NHS and ICBs but other opportunities are also assessed if they align with our current strengths or can be delivered using existing staff and infrastructure.
+The main focus of this growth remains contracts with the NHS and ICBs but other opportunities are also assessed if they align with our current strengths such as a new hospital or can be delivered using existing staff and infrastructure.
 Private pay arrangements continue to be an area of focus with continuing investment in marketing and a new private pay brand.
+There is also a strong focus on retaining existing contracts when they come up for renewal as long as pricing envelopes remain appropriate